About Me

 The principles announced in [Brown] and the obedience of the States to them, according to the command of the Constitution, are indispensable for the protection of the freedoms guaranteed by our fundamental charter for all of us.
 Our constitutional ideal of equal justice under law is thus made a living truth.

-Again, that is pretty strong, and it is unclear force it should have in every case.
+Again, that is pretty strong, and it is unclear what force it should have in every case.
 Is Dobbs really "indispensable" in this sense?

 The rhetorical force given the events is fairly unsurprising.
 As a basic principle, it is open to abuse.